 Credit Obsolescence and Degree Completion

-No course that has been completed more than six years before the date of graduation for Masters’ students.
+No course that has been completed more than six years before the date of graduation will be counted toward a University of Redlands master’s degree.
 No course that has been completed more than six years before the time of matriculation in the program shall be counted toward a University of Redlands doctoral degree.
 Students who do not complete their degrees within the six-year completion limit may apply for a degree extension (subject to fees), up to a maximum of two years (total of eight years from the original matriculation date in the degree program).
 Students in programs that have been eliminated or drastically changed may be required to complete the degree requirements in place at the time of an approved degree extension.
 If the extension is approved, the Associate Dean will determine if the student must complete the program in place at the time of the approved extension.
 Additionally, an approved degree completion extension will extend the Credit Obsolescence the same amount of time.
 If the extension is approved, a Degree Completion Extension Fee is assessed and must be paid before any registration can take place and/or credit applied to the student’s record.

 Transfer credit acceptability is determined after admission by School of Education faculty.
 Program requirements may be waived only when the course content equates to a University of Redlands course and when obsolescence is not a factor.
 No course that has been completed more than six years before the anticipated date of graduation shall be counted toward University of Redlands programs.
 No course that has been completed more than six years before the time of matriculation in the program shall be counted toward a University of Redlands doctoral degree.